mbaily/fast_todo/readme_ai_instructions.txt

 Explain self-signed certs

-explain SECRET_KEY env var and env files under debian and then find out how to do it in windows 11 On windows the powershell script should setup an env file for SECRET_KEY, in gpt5_fast_todo.env containing a new SECRET_KEY.
+explain SECRET_KEY env var and env files under debian and then find out how to do it in windows 11 On windows the powershell script should setup an env file for SECRET_KEY, in fast_todo.env containing a new SECRET_KEY.
 This is for the JWT security access token the client stores (received from server).
 On a more permanent server on Linux, set up the secret key env file in /etc/....., rotate it if you want (or not if you can't be bothered).
 When you rotate the SECRET_KEY, you may have to logout and log back in again.

 explain hash tags (especially the bit about you can type them into a list name or todo name and they get extracted and added)